TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`ext\_localconf.php`

    Description
          This file contains hook definitions and plugin configuration.
-The name may not be changed.
+It must not contain a PHP encoding declaration.
+The filename may not be changed.

 .. container:: table-row